 What Kind of Application Expenses to Expect

-Having to shell out for standardized testing and college application fees can really take you by surprise.
-Add in the cost of college visits, and you could end up paying more than you had budgeted for.
+Having to shell out for standardized testing and college application fees can take you by surprise.
+Add in the cost of college visits, and you could end up paying more than you had budgeted.
 For instance, there are fees such as:

 - Applications.
-According to a U.S. News & World Report study of over 900 colleges, in 2019, the average application fee was $44.
-It could be as high as $90 for certain colleges like Stanford.
-And, application fees are not refundable.
+According to a U.S. News & World Report study of over 900 colleges, the average application fee was $50.
+The highest application fees rest with Arkansas Baptist College at $100, with most universities, like Columbia, Duke, Syracuse, and USC having an $85 application fee -- application fees are not refundable.
 So, if your child is not accepted or does not choose a specific college, you do not get your money back.

 Methods to Minimize Expenses